exercism/website-copy/tracks/python/exercises/hamming/mentoring.md

     return sum(a != b for a,b in zip(strand_a,strand_b))
 ```

+### Solutions to Discourage

 #### Recursion

-It is possible to write a recursive solution.
+It is possible to write a recursive method.

 ```python
 def distance(strand_a, strand_b):